opensearch-project/documentation-website/_automating-configurations/api/search-workflow-state.md

 #### Example response

-OpenSearch responds with a search response with hits matching the search parameters.
+The response contains documents matching the search parameters.